Growing up ..

 Outside of my non-stop horse hobby, I’m an avid outdoor person, bake/cook, researcher, and history fanatic.

 My favorite location is out in beautiful Washington state - especially in the Cascade Mountain range.
 All the waterfalls, forests, beaches, mountains, and there's also Mt.
 St. Helen’s, Mt.
 Shuksan, Mt.
 Baker, and (my favorite) Mt.
-Rainier – it’s a nature lover’s paradise!
+Rainier.

 I also love to garden for tons of flowers as well as fruits and veggies.
-While I, personally, am not much of a veggie person, I usually end up giving most (if not all) of it away.
-And for flowers, I try to plant or grow pollinator friendly plant species to attract as many of those little busy bodies as possible, especially bees.
+I try to plant or grow pollinator friendly plant species to attract as many of those little busy bodies as possible, especially bees.
 I mean, who in their right mind doesn't enjoy bees - they make honey!

-And I enjoy making food and a ton of it.
+And I enjoy being in the kitchen when I can.
 I don’t usually get to cook big meals or make a lot of sweets so it’s always a pleasure to be able to share it with friends and family.
-Lord knows, I don’t need to be eating all those goodies myself!

 I've found that in order to understand the present, we must learn from the past to ensure a better future.
 I’m always treading along on the continuous path of knowledge and education.
 It’s made me a better, logical, more well-rounded person.

-And I enjoy making food and a ton of it.
+And I enjoy being in the kitchen when I can.
 I don’t usually get to cook big meals or make a lot of sweets so it’s always a pleasure to be able to share it with friends and family.
-Lord knows, I don’t need to be eating all those goodies myself!

 I've found that in order to understand the present, we must learn from the past to ensure a better future.
 I’m always treading along on the continuous path of knowledge and education.
 It’s made me a better, logical, more well-rounded person.